 If FrameMaker suddenly acts in new and mysterious ways, you may have shuffled, reorganized, or closed one of the pods that FrameMaker uses to display settings and information.
 If so, resetting your workspace may restore expected pod locations.
 If not, you may also have a corrupted preferences file.
 Follow the procedures below to see if either of these things will remedy your problem.

 When moving quickly in FrameMaker, pods can often get stacked on top of each other, making it difficult to locate that one pod you really need.
 To put things back in their expected location, choose a workspace you know, and also choose the Reset Workspace option.
 Here’s a hot tip: This feature is especially helpful if you’ve saved one or more workspaces for your own work.
 In my case, the Auth Course workspace is what I enable and reset whenever I’m teaching Structured FrameMaker Authoring.
 Other times, I switch to the Blank workspace for when I record FrameMaker screencasts or just want a decluttered screen.

 Changing the name of your preferences folder (which forces FrameMaker to write a new preferences folder) is an easy way to check for a corrupted preferences file.

-Follow the instructions below to locate the folder, and then change the name of the prefs folder to 14-old, or something similar to see if it resolves your interface issue.
+Follow the instructions below to locate the folder, and then change the name of the prefs folder to 16-old, or something similar to see if it resolves your interface issue.
 If the issue remains, it only takes a minute to delete the new folder, rename the old folder, and restart FrameMaker.
 You’ll be no worse for having done so.

 Locating the Preferences folder

-You might already know where they’re at, but generally speaking, they’re stored in a somewhat obscure location, similar to this:
+Many preference files are stored in a somewhat obscure location, similar to this:

 Here’s a short video to show how it works.